number-25/autodidacticism/Cheatsheets/containers/refactoring_docker_images.md

     pysam \
     python-edlib
 ```
-Since we already have condaforge, we can remove this line, and for testing purposes, we can try remove bioconda and all the dependencies may already be accessible via condaforge.
-Including the `python=3.9` specifier led to conflicts with the base image which already had `python=3.10` installed, so this was removed.
-A big thing to take notice of is the absence of any `--clean` like commands at the tail of the installation.
-These can often trim down many mBs of unneeded files -- we'll add these in.
+Since we already have condaforge, we can remove this line, and for testing
+purposes, we can try remove bioconda as all the dependencies may already be
+accessible via condaforge.
+Including the `python=3.9` specifier led to
+conflicts with the base image which already had `python=3.10` installed, so
+this was removed.
+A big thing to take notice of is the absence of any `--clean`
+like commands at the tail of the installation.
+These can often trim down many
+mBs of unneeded files -- we'll add these in.

 Slightly modified, our new code block looks like.
 The final Dockerfile can be found [here](https://github.com/yfukasawa/LongQC/blob/master/Dockerfile).
 ```Dockerfile